 Chlamydia is caused by the small bacterium Chlamydia trachomatis, which is transmitted by invading cells along the lining of the genitals.
 Chlamydia bacteria differ from other bacteria in that it can not produce energy on their own, and use instead of the host cell’s energy stores to multiply themselves.
-This process will often not produce any symptoms or but bacterium will however leave plenty of grooves can be used to detect its presence.
+This process will often not produce any symptoms or but bacterium will, however, leave plenty of grooves that can be used to detect its presence.
 One of these is a special molecule on the surface of the chlamydia bacterium called for an antigen that is unique to this disease.
-This means that a self-test for chlamydia can confirm infection by detecting the presence of Chlamydia antigen, because no other diseases will have this molecule.
+This means that a test for chlamydia can confirm infection by detecting the presence of Chlamydia antigen because no other diseases will have this molecule.
 It is important to detect the disease in time, thus preventing serious complications such as pelvic inflammatory disease.

 Specimen collection for women who perform a chlamydia test at home:

 Innslamling of samples when testing for chlamydia home happens easily by passing the swab into the vagina, and then rub it vigorously in a few seconds before taking it out.
 It is important that the swab with biological material does not come into contact with any other surface than the vagina, to avoid contamination and incorrect test results.
 The swab is then fed into the test tube with buffer solution A, where the wind them vigorously in a few seconds.
 You can throw the swab when you finish mixing.

 Specimen collection for men who performs a test for chlamydia: